Synthetixio/synthetix/docs/contracts/Synth.md

 !!! danger "Disabled Fee Functionality"
     With a zero [`FeePool.transferFeeRate`](FeePool.md#transferfeerate), this function is equivalent to [`transferFrom`](#transferFrom).

     If the transfer fee rate is non-zero, [`FeePool.transferFeeIncurred(value)`](FeePool.md#transferfeeincurred) tokens are first remitted to the [`FeePool`](FeePool.md) via [`Synthetix.synthInitiatedFeePayment`](Synthetix.md#synthinitiatedfeepayment), then the the recipient receives `value` in the standard way.
-This means that the recipient is charged the fee on top of the value they are sending, but the recipient will certainly receive the specified amount of tokens.
+This means that the sender is charged the fee on top of the value they are sending, but the recipient will certainly receive the specified amount of tokens.

 ??? example "Details"
     **Signature**